 Who Should Apply?

-- Those who work in public health that would like additional training
+- Those who work in public health who would like additional training

 - Future students who intend to apply these courses toward their public health degree program at UTSPH